Uniform tail asymptotics for Airy kernel determinant solutions to KdV and for the narrow wedge solution to KPZ: Introduction

 where $\phi_\sigma$ satisfies the integro-differential Painlev\'e II equation

 see \cite{AmirCorwinQuastel} and \cite[Corollary 1.4]{CaClR2020}, and like in the case $\sigma=1_{(0,+\infty)}$, we have that $u_\sigma$ defined by

 solves the KdV equation \eqref{def:KdV}.
-This result was proved in \cite[Theorem 1.3]{CaClR2020}, but the relation between Fredholm determinants of a general class of operators and the KdV equation was already understood much earlier by P\"oppe \cite{Poppe}; for other similar relations between Fredholm determinants and integrable systems see also \cite{PoppeSattinger} and the recent works \cite{BaikLiuSilva,BothnerCafassoTarricone,Krajenbrink, KPZKPDoussal,LNR,QuastelRemenik}.
+This result was proved in \cite[Theorem 1.3]{CaClR2020}, but the relation between Fredholm determinants of a general class of operators and the KdV equation was already understood much earlier by P\"oppe \cite{Poppe}; for other similar relations between Fredholm determinants and integrable systems (in particular, the KP equation) see also \cite{PoppeSattinger} and the recent works \cite{BaikLiuSilva,BothnerCafassoTarricone,Krajenbrink, KPZKPDoussal,LNR,QuastelRemenik}.

 In the case $\sigma=1_{(0,+\infty)}$, the $xt^{-1/3}\to \pm\infty$ asymptotics for the KdV solution are obtained easily from \eqref{TW1}--\eqref{def:u0}: we have

 In \cite[Theorem 1.8]{CaClR2020}, it was proved, again for a class of functions $\sigma$ including those satisfying Assumptions \ref{assumptions} below, that the $t\to 0$ asymptotics for $u_\sigma(x,t)$ are as follows, see also Figure \ref{figure: phase diagram}.